lm3nitro/Projects/Network Traffic Analysis/TCP/TCP SYN flood with Port Sweep.md

 ### How it works:

 There can be some variations on how this is carried out.
-In the example below, we will see the following:
+In the example below, the following will be seen:

 1. SYN Flood Component: